stgm/scientific-programming-1/python/animations/10 Animations.md

 # Animations

 Although a graph is a very useful tool to visualize a simulation, sometimes it's more insightful to make an animation.
 Python offers the possibility to redraw a figure again and again.
 That gives a multitude of possibilities to create movement.
 We will demonstrate a small example, in which we move a line (and point) along $$f(x)=sin(x)$$ over the screen.
 We build up the function in 3 steps, where in each step we add 1 element.
-With the help of these functionality you can create an array of animations.
+With the help of this functionality you can create an array of animations.

 ## A moving dot